 Here, visitors can choose between different routes, since these gardens gather many elements of artistic, cultural, and historical interests.
-Entry price is €6.50.
+Entry price is €8.00.

-You will find yourself in the middle of the three branches of the lake, where locals’ boats are moored and where you have the chance take some amazing pictures.
+You will find yourself in the middle of the three branches of the lake, where locals’ boats are moored and where you have the chance to relax and take some amazing pictures.

-A stepped pathway, starting from the Bellagio town hall, will take you there in about 10 minutes.
-Pescallo is a very popular destination for sports, so don’t miss the chance to do some kayaking or water skiing.
+A stepped pathway, which starts from the town hall of Bellagio, will take you there in about 10 minutes.
+Pescallo is a very popular destination for sports, so don’t miss the chance to do some kayaking or water skiing!